Today’s Hottest Beard Styles

 This mustache is just a very narrow, trim line above the upper lip.
 It is typically slightly upturned at its ends.

 This mustache resembles a very long version of the pencil.
 The ends are typically twisted tightly as far toward the center of the mustache as possible.

 The stereotypical style for the 1970s cop, the copstash is slightly wider than the pencil, with ends that extend no further than just past the outer edges of the nose.

 4) Handlebar Mustache

-In this style, the mustache hairs are left to grow longer, so that the ends extend to the lines of the eyes or even slightly beyond.
+In this style, you allow the mustache hairs to grow longer, so that the ends extend to the lines of the eyes or even slightly beyond.
 The ends are then twisted into a point.

 5) Super Mario Mustache Style